 Lowering Pixels: Lowering the pixels of an image is also an effective way to reduce the size of an image considerably.
 However, lowering pixels to a great extent can cause the image to stretch and degrade its quality.

-Dialling down Export Quality: When you are exporting your image from an image editing software, using medium or low export quality where possible can greatly reduce the file size.
+Dialing down Export Quality: When you are exporting your image from an image editing software, using medium or low export quality where possible can greatly reduce the file size.
 In case you are downloading a stock image, choosing the medium quality option rather than Full HD can help reduce the load time of an image greatly.

 Tools for Image Optimization